beNative/local-llm-interface/FUNCTIONAL_MANUAL.md

 The chat view is where you interact with the selected LLM.

+### Project Context Selector (Desktop App Only)

+- A "Context" dropdown menu appears in the header when you have created projects.
+- **No Project Context**: This is the default.
+The chat behaves normally.
+- **Select a Project**: When you select one of your projects, the application will automatically include that project's file and folder structure as context for every message you send.
+The AI will then be aware of your project's layout, allowing you to ask more specific questions about your code without needing to copy and paste file contents.

 ### Code Execution & Management

 - **Run Button**: Code blocks for Python or Node.js will have a "Run" button.